SamiPerttu/fundsp/README.md

 The preludes employ the wrapper type `An<X: AudioNode>` containing operator overloads and other trait implementations.
+The wrapper also implements either of `AudioUnit32` or `AudioUnit64` traits.

 The type encoding is straightforward.
 As an example, in the hacker prelude